-Sasja Beslik (born 24 December 1972) is Head of Responsible Investments at Nordea Assets Management.
-He is one of Sweden’s foremost experts on Corporate Social Responsibility (CSR) and lives in Stockholm, Sweden.
+Sasja Beslik (born 24 December 1972) is Head of Group Sustainable Finance.
+He is one of Sweden’s foremost experts on finance and sustainability and lives in Stockholm, Sweden.

 “There is a big question mark on how we’re going to finance what’s needed to counter climate change.
 One of the biggest challenges isn’t to find the new money but to reshuffle and reallocate or reshape investment strategies.”

 “Our responsibility is to deliver good returns to our customers and we believe that the premise to do so is connected to the way we manage capital based on three parameters: the financial, the environmental and the social aspects in relation to the company.”

 “The claim that responsible investment gives lower returns than others is just bullshit.”